pyglet/pyglet/doc/programming_guide/windowing.rst

-If the window is not double-buffered, the :py:meth:`~pyglet.window.Window.flip`  operation is unnecessary, and you should remember only to call :py:func:`pyglet.gl.glFlush` to ensure buffered commands are executed.
+If the window is not double-buffered, the :py:meth:`~pyglet.window.Window.flip`  operation is unnecessary, and you should remember only to call :py:func:`pyglet.graphics.api.gl.glFlush` to ensure buffered commands are executed.

 Vertical retrace synchronisation